Multidimensional Rovella-like attractors: Introduction and statements of the results

-On the one hand, since we aim at a multidimensional Rovella-like map, we have to deal with critical regions, that is, regions where the derivative of the return map to a global cross-section vanishes.
+On the one hand, since we aim at a multidimensional version of the one-dimensional map of the contracting Lorenz model, we have to deal with critical regions, that is, regions where the derivative of the return map to a global cross-section vanishes.
 Because of this, proving the existence of non-trivial attractors for the flow arising from such construction requires a more careful analysis.
 Indeed, as in the one-dimensional case, depending on the dynamics of the critical region, every attractor for the return map may be periodic (trivial).

 On the other hand, our construction leads to the presence of a pair of hyperbolic saddle equilibria accumulated by regular orbits inside the attractor but \emph{with different indexes} (the dimension of their stable manifolds).
 This feature creates extra difficulties for the analysis of the possible dynamics arising under small perturbations of the flow.